 A PhD education is a distinct possibility in your future so you would value coming in close contact with current research and prominent researchers in the field.
 So, if you are searching for the answer, a Master's degree in physics from Uppsala University might be exactly what takes you there.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).

 Year 1 The courses you will take in your first year gives you a solid theoretical meteorological background.
 The first course, Atmospheric Physics, covers the governing principles of motions in the atmosphere, cloud physics and atmospheric thermodynamics.
-Here we also usually include a practical session analysing radio/GPS measurements.
 This is followed by courses in Advanced Atmospheric Dynamics in parallel with a course in climate variations.

 During the second year you can also take a course in Practical Forecast Meteorology (currently only given in Swedish).
 As an alternative, we offer a course in Experimental Boundary-layer Meteorology, learning practical research-grade field measurements and discussing cutting-edge research.

 During the two-year programme you will apply your background in physics to the cosmos.
 No prior knowledge in astronomy is required and you choose from a wide range of courses according to your interests.
 Several "Löfberg scholarships" are awarded to for students of this specialisation every year.

 During a typical week you will have about 8-10 hours of scheduled classroom time.
 The majority of time is thus spent studying on your own or in a study group outside the classroom.
 You can also choose to conduct research projects.
 They are a lot like thesis work, only shorter in duration, and are an excellent way into a new research field/group.